PrednisoneSkip to the navigation

 Reduce Side Effects

-Preliminary data suggest that corticosteroid treatment increases chromium loss and that supplementation with chromium (600 mcg per day in the form of chromium picolinate) can prevent corticosteroid-induced diabetes.17 Double-blind trials are needed to confirm these observations.
+Preliminary data suggest that supplementation with chromium (600 mcg per day in the form of chromium picolinate) may prevent corticosteroid-induced diabetes.17 Double-blind trials are needed to confirm these observations.

 Horny Goat Weed